Loading...

 The display field on the thinking configuration controls how thinking content is returned in API responses.
 It accepts two values:

-• "summarized" (default): Thinking blocks contain summarized thinking text.
+• "summarized": Thinking blocks contain summarized thinking text.
 See Summarized thinking for details.
+This is the default on Claude Opus 4.6, Claude Sonnet 4.6, and earlier Claude 4 models.

 • "omitted": Thinking blocks are returned with an empty thinking field.
 The signature field still carries the encrypted full thinking for multi-turn continuity (see Thinking encryption).
+This is the default on Claude Opus 4.7 and Claude Mythos Preview.

 Setting display: "omitted" is useful when your application doesn't surface thinking content to users.
 The primary benefit is faster time-to-first-text-token when streaming: The server skips streaming thinking tokens entirely and delivers only the signature, so the final text response begins streaming sooner.